intervexual/drawpride/README.md

 * Horizontal lines
 * Vertical lines
 * Diagonal lines in the style of the Disability Pride Flag
+* Reverse diagonal lines like in anarchist flags
 * Seychelles-style lines
-* Starburst-type lines
+* Starburst-type patterns
-* Concentric bezier curves in the style of the Mental Health Flag
+* Concentric bézier curves in the style of the Mental Health Flag
 * Concentric infinity symbols in the style of the Autistic Pride Day logo
 * Concentric vees in the style of the varsex flag
 * Concentric tees in the style of the tgirl/tboy flags